Slides 📊

 Replication means using enough experimental units within each treatment group so that individual variation averages out, revealing the underlying treatment effects.
 Independence between measurements is crucial here.
 Ten measurements from the same experimental unit (like taking a patient’s blood pressure ten times) don’t provide the same information as one measurement each from ten different experimental units.

-With adequate replication:
+With adequate replication,

 Individual outliers have less influence on group averages.